It’s a controversial topic that is hotly debated on Twitter (#TeamPads vs #TeamTampon) and elsewhere on the internet.

 There are Options

 Maybe some women do not realize there are other options available.
-There are silicone menstrual cups such as the Diva cup or Lunette cup, which collect fluid, do not dry the vagina nor change the pH, and do not create an environment for bacteria to grow.
+There are silicone menstrual cups, popular options include Diva cup or Lunette cup, which collect fluid, do not dry the vagina nor change the pH, and do not create an environment for bacteria to grow.

 If the idea of a menstrual cup is new to you, you might think it’s kind of…gross.
 But let’s be real here, pulling a bloody wad of cotton from your vagina is no picnic either.
 Just sayin’